 Heritable and non-heritable changes of DNA sequence.
 Mutation rate/frequency.
 Spontanneous, induced and adaptive mutations.
 Main mechanisms leading to the spontaneous changes of DNA sequence (base tautomery, base deamination, depurination/depyrimidination, DNA polymerase slippage).
 Dynamic mutations and their associated phenotypes.
 Oxidative DNA damage.
 Main types of physical and chemical mutagenes and mechanisms of their action (ionizing and non-ionizing radiation, base analogues, intercalating agens, alkylation, deamination and hydroxylation agens, etc.).
 Mutagenicity tests.
 Biological mutagenes (only abrief mention).

-32. Genetic Variation 4a (Mutations on a Small Scale)
+36. Genetic Variation 5a (Mutations on a Small Scale)

-34. Genetic Variation 4c (Mutations on a Large Scale: Structural Aberrations of Chromosomes)
+38. Genetic Variation 5c (Mutations on a Large Scale: Structural Aberrations of Chromosomes)

 Chromosomal rearrangements: inversion, translocation, chromosome fusion, compound chromosomes, isochromosomes, ring chromosomes, deletions and microdeletions, duplications.
-Mechanisms of their origin and possible consequences on the phenotypic level (including their role in cancerogenesis).
+Mechanisms of their origin and possible consequences on gene expression, fertility and the general phenotypic level; their evolutionary significance.

-35. Genetic Variation 4d (Mutations on a Large Scale: Changes of Chromosome Numbers)
+39. Genetic Variation 5d (Mutations on a Large Scale: Changes of Chromosome Numbers)

 Changes of chromosome number: aneuploidy and its various types (nullisomy, monosomy, trisomy ...), euploidy and its various types (monoploidy / polyploidy, orthoploidy / anorthoploidy, paleopolyploidy / neopolyploidy, autopolyploidy / allopolyploidy, amfidiploidy).
-Mechanisms of their origin and possible consequences on the phenotypic level (including their role in cancerogenesis), their evolutionary significance.
-Tissue-specific polyploidy, endopolyploidy.
-Genetic mosaics and chimeras (including chromosomal ones).
-Supernumerary chromosomes (marker chromosomes, B chromosomes).
+Mechanisms of their origin and possible consequences on gene expression, fertility and the general phenotypic level; their evolutionary significance.
+Mixoploidy, tissue-specific polyploidy, endopolyploidy (endomitosis, endocycling - polytenic chromosomes).
+Supernumerary chromosomes (marker chromosomes, B chromosomes, germline chromosomes).
 Programmed elimination of chromosomes of whole chromosome sets.

 The main terms of population genetics.
 Description of population genetic structure, diversity and variation (frequency of alleles and genotypes, population polymorphism and heterozygosity).
 Hardy-Weinberg law of the relationship between allelic and genotype frequencies in a population, HW equilibrium (HWE), its conditions and the testing of its existence in a population.
 The extension of HWE to polyploid organisms, multiallelic loci and sex-linked loci.